kontex-neuro/pythorvision/README.md

 # PyThorVision

-**PyThorVision** is a Python client for communicating with a ThorVision server, designed to manage camera streams and recordings.
-It provides a simple, high-level API for listing cameras, selecting stream capabilities, and recording video streams into segmented `.mkv` files using GStreamer.
+**PyThorVision** is a Python client for communicating with a XDAQ server, designed to manage camera streams and recordings.

-The client is designed for robustness, with automatic resource cleanup on exit and support for use as a context manager.
+## Features

+PythorVision features **High-level API** with simple interface for managing camera streams and recordings.
+- **Camera Discovery**: List available cameras and their capabilities.
+- **Flexible Stream Selection**: Select stream capabilities (media type, format, resolution, framerate).
+- **GStreamer-based Recording**: Record video streams into split `.mkv` files using GStreamer.

 ## Requirements

 - **Python**: Python 3.6 or higher is required.
 - **Dependencies**:
-    - `requests`: For making HTTP requests to the ThorVision server.
-    - `GStreamer`: Must be installed on the client machine and `gst-launch-1.0` must be in the system's PATH.
+    - **GStreamer**: Must be installed on the client machine, and `gst-launch-1.0` must be available in the system's PATH.
-      - To download GStreamer please go to https://gstreamer.freedesktop.org/download/#windows
+        - You can download GStreamer from [gstreamer.freedesktop.org/download](https://gstreamer.freedesktop.org/download).

+        - **Windows**:
+            1. Download and run the runtime installer.
+            2. Add the `bin` directory of your GStreamer installation (e.g., `C:\gstreamer\1.0\msvc_x86_64\bin`) to your system's `Path` environment variable.

+        - **macOS**:
+            - The recommended way to install is using [Homebrew](https://brew.sh/):
+              ```bash
+              brew install gstreamer
+              ```
+            - Alternatively, you can download and run the runtime installer from the GStreamer website.
+If you use the installer, you may need to manually add GStreamer to your PATH:
+              ```bash
+              export PATH=/Library/Frameworks/GStreamer.framework/Versions/Current/bin:$PATH
+              ```

 ## Installation